Refah School: After February 11

 As the control of Tehran was being lost to the revolutionaries, many Pahlavi regime officials were arrested by Islamist-Marxist guerrillas, where high-ranking officials were transported to the school's underground, where it was transformed into a temporary prison.
 The proximity of the jailed regime officers and Ayatollah Khomeini prompted his companions to move his residence to the Alavi school to secure his full safety.

 For various reasons such as fear of coup d'état by the military and the calls for the Pahlavi regime officials to be tried and be executed by Khomeini and his followers, dozens of high-ranking officials were rounded up in the school and were tried by the Islamic Revolutionary Court in the matter of hours each and were all executed for various charges such as "spreading corruption on earth" and treason.

 The courts were led by Sadegh Khalkhali and ultimately Khomeini gave the last word for all actions to be taken.
 After the trials, the defendants who were sentenced to death were executed by firing squads on the rooftop of the school which resulted in windows being shattered on many nearby buildings.
 Building owners and occupiers who voiced complaints over the damage were executed without trial.

-The first officials who were sentenced to firing squad were Nematollah Nassiri, head of SAVAK, Mehdi Rahimi, Tehran's chief of police, and Army Major Generals Manouchehr Khosrodad and Reza Naji.
+The first officials who were sentenced to firing squad were Nematollah Nassiri, head of SAVAK, Mehdi Rahimi, Tehran's chief of police, and Army Major Generals Manouchehr Khosrodad and Reza Naji (Iranian general).
 They were executed at midnight of February 15, 1979.
 By spring 1979, the number of executions on the rooftop of the Refah school had reached dozens.

 The school had become infamous for its scenes of the executions being photographed and published in newspapers such as Kayhan and Ettela'at.